 We help speech pathologists in private practice – and speech pathologists thinking about going into private practice – focus on what matters most: their clients.

 - We publish ebooks, blog articles, and other resources to help speech pathologists plan, execute and manage the business side of launching and running a private practice professionally.
 To get a sense of what we publish, download one of our free resources, “From Launch to Waitlist in 12 months“.
 David Kinnane has also written “How to supervise speech pathologists properly in private practice“, a 210-page book, companion set of templates, and video training package that teaches business owners and supervisors how to supervise speech pathologists properly in private practice.

-We are owned and operated by David Kinnane, a Certified Practising Speech Pathologist, lawyer, writer and speaker in private practice in Sydney, Australia.
+We are owned and operated by David Kinnane, a Certified Practising Speech Pathologist, lawyer, lecturer and writer in private practice in Sydney, Australia.
 You can read more about David’s professional background, qualifications and experience here.
 We are co-owned and managed by Jillian Cordeiro, a lawyer, also based in Sydney.

 Together, David and Jillian also own and co-manage Banter Speech & Language, an independent private speech pathology clinic, and Bodkin Wood Legal & Advisory, a law firm specialising in allied health issues.

 We want to make it easier for speech pathologists to launch, grow and run their private practices professionally and to focus on their clients’ needs.

 Most speech pathologists and other allied health professionals in private practice receive very little if any training at university or college about how to run a successful small business.
 Most of us had to figure it all out as we went – usually wasting a lot of time and making mistakes in the process, often distracting us from seeing clients.